Updated March 2026 · Verified against Canada Revenue Agency guidelines

 Stacking amounts, clawback details, government stacking limits, and tax implications

-How Scientific Research and Exp...
+How Scientific Research and Experimental Devel...
 Compares

 Side-by-side with similar programs